a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 - the big issue is that neither ServiceNow nor Entra all you to see the JSON payload that is sent/received
 - use API Explorer to test. this should let you see whether your ServiceNow config is right
 - workaround: create two Entra apps

+User provisioning with SCIM is supposed to be an easy process.
+Tools like Entra support it and ServiceNow has an API to facilitate it.

+The problem is that it's not as easy as it ought to be.
+For once, ServiceNow's Robust Transform Engine is clunky, confusing and convoluted.
+But, more than this, SCIM provisioning can cause many errors.
+This article will explain some of them and will provide potential workarounds.